Tunable liquid-solid hybrid thermal metamaterials with a topology transition: Results

 We now demonstrate the switch between thermal cloaking and thermal concentration via controlled hydrodynamics.
-Under boundary condition I, $\Delta P=0$, we measure the temperature profile in the metadevice.
-As shown in Fig.~3D, the temperature distribution recorded by the infrared camera offers a perfect pattern of thermal cloaking that is consistent with the simulation results in Fig.~2B.
+Under boundary condition I, $\Delta P$ = 0, we measure the temperature profile in the metadevice.
+As shown in Fig.~\ref{F3}{\it D}, the temperature distribution recorded by the infrared camera offers a perfect pattern of thermal cloaking that is consistent with the simulation results in Fig.~\ref{F2}{\it B}.
 In particular, the core region has a pretty uniform temperature distribution around $20.8^\circ C$ which indicates no conductive heat flow in the core region.
 Moreover, the temperature profile in the background region is nearly undisturbed.
+Therefore, it can be explained that $\beta$ < 1, and the metadevice presents the cloaking function.